Nafta7/gulp-require-tasks/README.md

-#gulp-require-tasks
+#toska
 A module to automatically start gulp tasks by a given directory.
 To start the tasks you will need to provide a directory name where the tasks are stored.
-You you also need to provide a hash with gulp and a path (as an object).
+You you also need to provide a hash with gulp and a path (as a map).
 See Usage section for examples.

 ##Usage